gazebosim/docs/tutorials/SDF/car_demo.md

 </sdf>
 ```

-Save the file and try to launch it.
+Save the file, Navigate to the directory where you saved the file and launch the simulator:

 `ign gazebo car_demo.sdf`

-**Note**: you can name your file any name.
+**Note**: You can name your file any name and save it anywhere on your computer.

-You should see an empty world with just a ground plane.
+You should see an empty world with just a ground plane and a sun light.
 Check [World demo](../world_demo.md) to learn how to build your own world.

 ## Building a model